PixelNini/3dx-chat-profile-gift-enhancer/README.md

 ### For Firefox (Developer Edition Only)

-> **Note:** The Firefox version of this extension has not been tested and is not signed.
+> **Note:** The Firefox version of this extension is not signed.
 Therefore, it can only be installed in the Firefox Developer Edition.

 #### Step 1: Download the ZIP File